Hlamulo-Mav/Simple_website/README.md

 # General info

-A basic Basic responsive website with only 4 pages, Landing page, About us, Services and Contact us
+A basic Basic responsive website with only 4 pages, Landing page, About us, Services and Contact us. attached <a href="https://hlamulo-mav.github.io/index.html" rel="nofollow">Live Demo</a>

 ## Technologies
 - Html